 #2 Offer One Service & One Service Only

-Let’s say your a solo attorney with a small practice and you focus on DUI’s and bankruptcy cases.
+Let’s say you’re a solo attorney with a small practice and you focus on DUI’s and bankruptcy cases.
 Awesome!
 When you build a landing page and send traffic to it, you need to focus on one of your services.
-If you want to grow your practice through DUI’s and bankruptcy that’s great but you can’t do it on the same landing page.
+If you want to grow your practice through DUI’s and bankruptcy that’s great, but you can’t do it on the same landing page.
 You need to have separate landing pages for each service.

 Every landing page needs to focus on one practice area and one area only

 This may mean a little bit more work, but trust us, in the long run it’s worth it.
 And..it’s nearly impossible to write a clear & concise headline if you’re trying to write one for 2-3 different services.